kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # The target value that value will be compared against.
     # MANDATORY
     target_value = "test2",

+    # A human friendly description for the end user of the package
+    # OPTIONAL (Default: Verifying whether two values meet a certain condition 'ASSERTION')
+    description = "verifying a condition"
 ) # This fails in runtime given that "test1" == "test2" is false

 plan.verify(